-- 2.52 The key controls for capital programmes are: - (a) a scheme and estimate, including project plan, progress targets and associated revenue expenditure is prepared for each capital project, for approval by the Executive; - (b) specific approval by the full council for the programme of capital expenditure; - (c) expenditure on capital schemes is subject to the approval of the relevant Portfolio Holder prior to scheme commencement; - (d) proposals for improvements and alterations to buildings must be approved by the Corporate Property Officer; - (e) schedules for individual schemes within the overall budget approved by the full council must be submitted to the relevant Portfolio Holder for approval (for example, refurbishment of playgrounds); - (f) the development and implementation of asset management plans;
+- 2.52 The key controls for capital programmes are: - (a) a scheme and estimate, including project plan, progress targets and associated revenue expenditure is prepared for each capital project, for approval by the Executive; - (b) specific approval by the Full Council for the programme of capital expenditure; - (c) expenditure on capital schemes is subject to the approval of the relevant Portfolio Holder prior to scheme commencement; - (d) proposals for improvements and alterations to buildings must be approved by the Corporate Property Officer; - (e) schedules for individual schemes within the overall budget approved by the Full Council must be submitted to the relevant Portfolio Holder for approval (for example, refurbishment of playgrounds);

-- (g) accountability for each proposal is accepted by a named manager; and - (h) monitoring of progress in conjunction with expenditure and comparison with approved budget.
+- (f) the development and implementation of asset management plans; - (g) accountability for each proposal is accepted by a named manager; and - (h) monitoring of progress in conjunction with expenditure and comparison with approved budget.

-- 2.53 To prepare capital estimates jointly with Chief Officers and the Head of Paid Service and to report them to the Executive for approval.
-The Executive will make recommendations on the capital estimates and on any associated financing requirements to the full council. - 2.54 To prepare and submit reports to the Executive on the projected income, expenditure and resources compared with the approved estimates. - 2.55 To issue guidance concerning capital schemes and controls, for example, on project appraisal techniques.
+- 2.53 To prepare capital estimates jointly with Chief Officers and the Head of Paid Service and to report them to the Executive for approval.\The Executive will make recommendations on the capital estimates and on any associated financing requirements to the Full Council. - 2.54 To prepare and submit reports to the Executive on the projected income, expenditure and resources compared with the approved estimates. - 2.55 To issue guidance concerning capital schemes and controls, for example, on project appraisal techniques.
 The definition of 'capital' will be determined by the Finance Director, having regard to government regulations and accounting requirements. - 2.56 To obtain authorisation from the Executive for individual schemes where the estimated expenditure exceeds the capital programme provision by more than a specified amount.

-- 2.57 To comply with guidance concerning capital schemes and controls issued by the Finance Director. - 2.58 To ensure that where appropriate all capital projects are supported by a business case. - 2.59 To prepare regular reports reviewing the capital programme provisions for their services including a quarterly return of estimated final costs of schemes in the current years approved capital programme for submission to the Executive as part of the performance management framework. - 2.60 To ensure that adequate records are maintained for all capital contracts. - 2.61 To proceed with projects only when there is adequate provision in the capital programme and with the agreement of the relevant Portfolio Holder. - 2.62 To prepare and submit reports, jointly with the Finance Director, to the Executive, of any material variation in contract costs whereby the quotation or tender to be accepted exceeds the provision in the capital programme by more than the approved limit of 10%. - 2.63 To prepare and submit reports, jointly with the Finance Director, to the Executive, on completion of all contracts where the final expenditure exceeds the approved budget and/or contract sum by either 10% or £20,000 whichever is the lesser. - 2.64 To ensure that credit arrangements, such as leasing agreements, are not entered into without the prior approval of the Finance Director and, if applicable, approval of the scheme through the capital programme.
+- 2.57 To comply with guidance concerning capital schemes and controls issued by the Finance Director. - 2.58 To ensure that where appropriate all capital projects are supported by a business case. - 2.59 To prepare regular reports reviewing the capital programme provisions for their services including three reports a year showing the estimated final costs of schemes in the current year's approved capital programme for submission to the Executive as part of the performance management framework. - 2.60 To ensure that adequate records are maintained for all capital contracts. - 2.61 To proceed with projects only when there is adequate provision in the capital programme and with the agreement of the relevant Portfolio Holder. - To prepare and submit reports, jointly with the Finance Director, to the Executive, of any material variation in contract costs whereby the quotation or tender to be accepted exceeds the provision in the capital programme by more than the approved limit of 10% and where approval conditions in 2.63 to 2.65 cannot be met.